Port Security Unit: Equipment

-Each PSU has 6 fast and maneuverable 32' Transportable Port Security Boats (TPSBs).
-The PSU has a large suite of weapons available to them, compared to most Coast Guard units.
+Each Port Security Unit has several fast and maneuverable 32-foot Transportable Port Security Boats.
 Each unit is outfitted with spare material, pick-up trucks, boat trailers, transportable kitchens, tents, and Department of Defense-compatible radios.
 They maintain an inventory of equipment and spare parts to sustain operations for up to 90 days.
 Ongoing logistics support provides routine replenishment.
 All personnel have individual gear for field operations.

+The PSU has a large suite of weapons available to them, compared to most Coast Guard units.
+Members of the Waterside Security Division and Shoreside Security Division use a variety of light and crew-served weapons, including 7.62 mm M240 machine guns, .50 caliber Browning machine guns, M4 carbines, 9mm Glock 19 & SIG Sauer P229R DAK service pistols, 40 mm M203 grenade launchers, and 12-gauge Remington 870 shotguns.

 Organization

-Each PSU is staffed by 140 reservists and 6 active-duty personnel (one officer and 5 first-class petty officers).
+Each Port Security Unit is staffed by 150-200 reservists and 6 active-duty personnel (one officer and 5 first-class petty officers).
 The officer may or may not be a reservist.
-Personnel prepare for contingency operations during weekend drills and normally participate in exercises and specialized training during their annual active-duty training (ADT).
+Personnel prepare for contingency operations during monthly drills (IDT) and normally participate in exercises and specialized training during their annual active-duty training (ADT).

 There are 8 Port Security Units: